Omni-kit/deploykit/README.md

 npm i @omni-kit/omni-deployer
 ```

-### 1. Run Supersim Anvil
+### 3. Run Supersim Anvil

-Before deploying, start the supersim anvil to simulate the Superchain environment:
+Before deploying, start the supersim anvil to simulate the Superchain environment, you can keep the superchains that you want the contracts to deploy on:

 ```bash
 supersim fork --network=sepolia --chains=op,base,mode --interop.autorelay